Multiplication: Multiplication in group theory

 There are many sets that, under the operation of multiplication, satisfy the axioms that define group structure.
 These axioms are closure, associativity, and the inclusion of an identity element and inverses.

 A simple example is the set of non-zero rational numbers.
-Here identity 1 is had, as opposed to groups under addition where the identity is typically 0.
+Here the identity element is 1, as opposed to groups under addition where the identity is typically 0.
 Note that with the rationals, zero must be excluded because, under multiplication, it does not have an inverse: there is no rational number that can be multiplied by zero to result in 1.
-In this example, an abelian group is had, but that is not always the case.
+In this example, the result is an abelian group, but that is not always the case.

 To see this, consider the set of invertible square matrices of a given dimension over a given field.
 Here, it is straightforward to verify closure, associativity, and inclusion of identity (the identity matrix) and inverses.
 However, matrix multiplication is not commutative, which shows that this group is non-abelian.

 Another fact worth noticing is that the integers under multiplication do not form a group—even if zero is excluded.
 This is easily seen by the nonexistence of an inverse for all elements other than 1 and −1.